-Grilled tomatoes with burrata cheese is such a yummy twist on the classic caprese salad.
+This grilled caprese salad with burrata is such a yummy twist on the classic caprese salad.
 When grilled, the tomatoes become deliciously charred and tender with a sweet-smoky flavor.
 And the soft burrata cheese seems to melt in your mouth along with the grilled tomatoes.
 We love topping the two with a simple vinaigrette made of extra-virgin olive oil, balsamic vinegar, garlic, mustard, and salt and pepper.

 It's a simple summer grill recipe that takes less than 15 minutes to make.
 However, it's important to get firm, medium to large tomatoes (we used almost-ripe beefsteak tomatoes in the above picture), which are better at holding together under direct heat.

-Obviously, you can play around with the recipe as much as you like.
+Obviously, you can change up this burrata caprese salad as much as you like.
 For example, you can simply top with extra-virgin olive oil or replace the burrata with mozzarella cheese.
 You can even roast tomatoes in the oven if you don't have access to a grill.
 Whatever works for you!

 A Little About Burrata Cheese

 Burrata is an Italian, semi-soft cow’s milk (or water buffalo's milk) cheese that is similar to fresh mozzarella.
 Mozzarella is also made with cow's milk, but it's more dense and firm with a tangy flavor.
 Burrata cheese, on the other hand, has slightly firm outer shell made of mozzarella and a soft, creamy curd-like middle that oozes out when cut into with a knife.

 How to Prepare Grilled Tomatoes